 Mate Kapović graduated in linguistics and Croatian language and literature in 2003 at Faculty of Humanities and Social Sciences in Zagreb.
 He has been working at the Department of linguistics at the same faculty since 2004.
 He obtained his PhD in 2007 at the University of Zadar with the dissertation Reconstruction of Balto-Slavic Personal Pronouns (with Emphasis on Accentuation).
 Kapović also studied Japanese, Chinese and Scandinavian languages and literatures.
 He currently teaches comparative/historical Indo-European phonology and morphology and general phonology.
 He has also taught Indo-European, Balto-Slavic, Slavic and Croatian comparative/historical accentology, sociolinguistics and Swahili.
 Kapović also does research in Croatian dialectology (including fieldwork) and language politics.
 His professional stays abroad include Istanbul (Turkey), Vienna (Austria) and Osaka (Japan).
-He published 38 articles and the following books: Introduction to Indo-Europan Linguistics.
+He published more than 50 articles and the following books: Introduction to Indo-Europan Linguistics.
 A Survey of Languages and Comparative Phonology (2008) [in Croatian], Who Does Language Belong to?
 (2011) [in Croatian] and History of Croatian Accentuation.
-Phonetics (2015) [in Croatian].
-Another one of his books that should appear shortly (with Anđel Starčević and Daliborka Sarić): Language could not care less (2016) [in Croatian].
-Kapović is currently the editor of The Indo-European Languages volume for Routledge (2015).
+Phonetics (2015) [in Croatian], and (with Anđel Starčević and Daliborka Sarić) Language could not care less (2019) [in Croatian].
+He also edited the volumes Tones and Theories (2007) and The Indo-European Languages for Routledge (2015).
 He is the founder of the annual International Workshop on Balto-Slavic Accentology (IWoBA) (since 2005).
 He is a member of the Dialectology Committee of the Croatian Academy of Sciences and Arts.